Nord Stream: Mystery leaks in Russia gas pipelines spark warnings

 German, Danish and Swedish authorities are all investigating the incidents.

 The operators of Nord Stream 2 warned of a loss of pressure in the pipeline on Monday afternoon.
-That led to a warning from Danish authorities that ships should avoid the area.
+That led to a warning from Danish authorities that ships should avoid the area near the island of Bornholm.

+The Danish energy authority told the Reuters news agency that the leak could continue for several days, and perhaps even a week.

 Hours later, the Swedish Maritime Authority also issued a warning over two leaks in Nord Stream 1.